 Blue and green actually have similar undertones, and can look great side by side - the key is to look for colours that have a bit of contrast, especially in terms of tone.
 In this dark teal living room, light green cushions add brightness and texture for a modern, chic touch.

 6. Use grey and neutrals to anchor the space

 If you really want green to be the standout colour in your living room, then a good technique would be to ground it with grey, white, and other neutral tones.
 The simplicity of these minimalist, fresh colours give you a clean palette to really feature green and let it shine.
-In this cheerful living room, kelly green walls pair beautifully with a white sofa and a light wood table and cabinet.
+In this cheerful living room, two-tone walls pair beautifully with a grey sofa and pops of citrus.